kaidez/kaidez.com/_drafts/2014-05-20-revlon-pro-brands.md

 I suppose the point is, Atom's awesome but, in my case, it may not be necessary.
 I'm continuing to play with it and LOVE what I see but because of my current needs and what tools I already have, I can't say I'll buy it when the time comes....still undecided.
 <a name="jade"></a>
 ### Jade
-RevlonProBrands.com is a *responsive/adaptive/insert-another-buzzword-here* website, but Sitecore is loading in to versions of the page: one for desktops and another for everything else.
+RevlonProBrands.com is a *responsive/adaptive/insert-another-buzzword-here* website, but Sitecore is using server-side code to load in two versions of the page: one for desktops and another for everything else.
 So it made sense to use some sort of development-level templating system that would apply the common parts to each page.

-I chose [Jade](http://jade-lang.com/ "visit the Jade templating") for this, a very simple templating engine that compile pages into HTML-format that can be uploaded at some future date.
+I chose [Jade](http://jade-lang.com/ "visit the Jade templating") for this, a very simple templating engine that compile pages into HTML.
 In terms of what code you have to write to get things done, Jade is similar to things like [LESS](http://lesscss.org/ "visit LESS, a JavaScript-based CSS processor") and [Haml](http://haml.info/ "visit Haml, an HTML abstraction markup language") in the sense that indentation defines page structure.

 So you use [npm](https://www.npmjs.org/package/jade, "install Jade with npm") to install Jade on your machine.
 Then create `.jade` files like this...
-{% prism markup %}
+{% prism javascript %}
 doctype html
 html
   head